 - Cut open and remove the pit from the avocado and using a large spoon scoop out the avocado inside and place in a bowl.

-- Add lime juice and using the back of the fork, press the avocados until they are combined.
+- Add lime juice and using the back of the fork, press the avocados until they are combined together.

 - Add minced red onion, cumin, cilantro, chili peppers, diced tomatoes.
 Mix well.
 Add salt and pepper to taste.

 - Cover with plastic wrap by pressing out all the air so the plastic wrap is touching the guacamole.
 This will prevent the avocados from turning brown.
 Place in fridge for 1 hour.
 Then pull out and enjoy.